raycast/extensions/extensions/mozilla-vpn/README.md

 ### What does it do?

+- It checks that the application is installed and prompts you to download and install if it is not.
+- It checks if you are logged in and opens the app if you are not logged in.
 - It connects using the Mozilla VPN client to the Mozilla VPN service.
 - It displays the current server the Mozilla VPN client is configured for.
 - It fetches the current external IP and geolocates the IP's Country and city.
 It then refreshes when it connects to the VPN.

 ### What it doesn't do (yet).

 - Unfortunately, the command to select a server does not work.
 You can list the servers and pick one, but it seems the CLI command for the application is broken.
-I would love to figure out how to configure the configuration file or interact with the client to enable this feature. **PR's are definitely welcome!**
+I would love to figure out how to configure the configuration file or interact with the client to enable this feature. **PRs are definitely welcome!**

 ### Requirements